GOLD DIGGER STEALTH ZD TILE PLOW FAQ

 Will you teach me how to use it?

 Yes!
-If you purchase a plow from us we can deliver it and set it up with your tractor and GPS equipment .
+Every plow we sell comes with a setup and training in plow operation from one of our experienced operators or Local Experts.
 Provided the conditions allow, we’ll also spend some time with you actually getting the plow in the ground and going through the steps and procedures required to operate the plow.

 We also run introductory tile drainage workshops from time to time, click here for more info.